Open Event Incentive Program (OEIP)

 Riders can accumulate points in a category, regardless of which Arabian horses they ride (as long as it is a registered Arabian, Half-Arabian or Anglo-Arabian.)
 In the same way, horses can earn and accumulate points in a given category regardless of who the rider is.
 Either the rider or, if different, the owner can enter the event information online and submit the Event Report Form to the Arabian Horse Association.
 Do not report entries more than once for a rider or horse.
 If the rider reports the entry, the horse owner (if different) does not need to.
 A horse owner can report entries for the horse if the rider is not in the Open Event Incentive Program.

 Since all of the Incentive Programs are online, you will enter your accomplishments directly in the online OEIP Log after you participate in an event.
-Next, turn in the completed Event Report Form within 60 days, signed by the event manager.
+Next, turn in the completed Event Report Form, signed by the event manager.
 As soon as you enter the event information in the online OEIP Log and the Arabian Horse Association has verified it against the completed Event Report Form, points will be recorded and calculated toward the annual High Point Category Awards for riders and recorded in the permanent event record of the horse in the Arabian Horse DataSource world database.

 The Event Report Form requires "Adobe Acrobat Reader" to